MysteryPoo/RO_System/WebApp/README.md

 not build the images locally by commenting out the 'build:' statements.
 Then create the .env file and run docker-compose up like normal and it should automatically pull the latest images from docker hub.
 Ex.
-docker buildx build --platform linux/arm/v7 . -t victordavion/romcon_backend --push
+docker buildx build --platform linux/arm/v7 . -t victordavion/romcon-backend --push
+The batch file 'buildXplatform.bat' has been provided to easily one-click build all services for arm/v7 and arm64

 # .ENV Required Variables
 ## Required for Docker-Compose, runtime ENV